-Local/Regional non-state public agencies perform waiver operational and administrative functions at the local available through the Medicaid agency.
-Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
+Specify the nature of these agencies and complete items A-5 and A-6: Local/Regional non-governmental non-state entities conduct waiver operational and administrative function at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
-The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency of the operating agency (if applicable).
-Specify the nature of these entities and complete items A-5 and A-6: Appendi x A: Waiver Administration and Operation state ponsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
-Specify the agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities in ducting waiver operational and administrative functions: Appendi x A: Waiver Administration and Operation local acco essment Methods and Frequency.
-Describe the methods that are used to assess the performance of contracted and/or al/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in ordance with waiver requirements.
-Also specify how frequently the performance of contracted and/or local/regional estate entities is assessed:
+The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency the operating agency (if applicable).
+Specify the nature of these entities and complete items A-5 and A-6: endix A: Waiver Administration and Operation state onsibility for Assessment of Performance of Contracted and/or Local/Regional Non-State Entities.
+Specify the agency or agencies responsible for assessing the performance of contracted and/or local/regional non-state entities acting waiver operational and administrative functions: endix A: Waiver Administration and Operation local/ local/ ssment Methods and Frequency.
+Describe the methods that are used to assess the performance of contracted and regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in dance with waiver requirements.
+Also specify how frequently the performance of contracted and/or local/regional that have responsibility for conducting each of the waiver operational and administrative functions listed (check each that applies):